tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Fund Management Fee

-A fee of 2% of the fund Assets Under Management (AUM) per year, payable quarterly, will be charged to the REIF.
-If the actual operational cost of the REIF exceeds the 2% of AUM, it is the Fund Manager's responsibility to cover the difference.
+The Fund Manager will charge the REIF a fee of 2% of the fund's Assets Under Management (AUM) per year, payable quarterly, to cover operating expenses.
+If the actual operational cost of the REIF exceeds the 2% of AUM, it becomes the Fund Manager's responsibility to cover the difference.

-The following types of services, usually provided by a third party, have related expenses that are not considered as part of the fund's operational cost.
+The following types of services, usually provided by a third parties, have associated expenses that are not considered as the fund's operational cost.
 These expenses will be directly billed to the REIF:

 - Formation expenses
   - Formation costs of the REIF; for details, refer to the section "Formation Expenses."